legislated/legislated-web/wiki/dev/arch/index.md

 ### [Rails](http://guides.rubyonrails.org/)

-Rails is a web-application framework, and we use it to serve our API, interact with the database, etc. If you've never worked with it, their [documentation](http://guides.rubyonrails.org/) is a good place to start.
+Rails is a web-application framework, and we use it to serve our API, interact with the database, etc. If you've never worked with it, the [official documentation](http://guides.rubyonrails.org/) is a good place to start.

 ### [GraphQL](api.md)

 Our API is defined using GraphQL, a query language that is an alternative to REST.
 It offers a lot of flexibility to clients by allowing them to specify the exact data fields of the response.
-It's also simple to implement on Rails side.
+It's also simple to implement on the Rails side.
 See the link for more info.

 ### [Sidekiq, Capybara](import.md)